 Looking for Estate Planning Legal Assistance?

 For more information or to schedule a consultation with a Nebraska or Iowa estate planning attorney, contact Thompson Law Office.
-You may initiate a phone call with Thompson Law Office immediately by using the “push-to-talk” button to the side of this screen.
+You may initiate a phone call with Thompson Law Office immediately by using the “click to call” button to the bottom of this page.

 Free legal information about estate planning, wills, living wills, durable powers of attorney for health care, and elder law in Nebraska